Skip to content

 Beware of fiction that indulges the sinful nature and ignores God’s Word.

-Speaking as an author, I admit it’s easy to inadvertently leave Jesus’ name out of a novel or short story.
+One of my favorite YA Christian fiction books doesn’t mention Jesus by name at all.
+I was torn when I finished it because I didn’t know whether to give it a rave review or berate it for this omission.
+Speaking as an author, it’s easy to inadvertently leave Jesus’ name out of a novel or short story.
 “God” is general and all-purpose while “Jesus” is specific, and when the theme of the story isn’t specifically about salvation, he sometimes ends up in the shadows.
-It’s something I and many other authors are working to be more aware of.

 But as I said in my last post, the purpose of fiction is not to replace the Bible but to send readers to scripture for answers.
 If you come across a Christian teen novel that lacks mention of our Savior’s name, be sure to pay close attention to the theology of the story to determine whether it is indeed Christian literature.